Italy's Safilo buys Californian sunglasses brand Blenders in digital push

 Furthermore, Dior-owner LVMH has established a joint venture with Marcolin, another domestic competitor, to design and manufacture eyewear for its Celine brand, formerly licensed to Safilo.

-Kering, meanwhile, set up its own eyewear business to better control distribution and pocket rich profit margins and turned the Gucci license with Safilo into a production deal.
+Kering, meanwhile, set up its own eyewear business to better control distribution and pocket rich profit margins and turned the Gucci licence with Safilo into a production deal.

 The acquisition will be financed through available cash and credit facilities, including a 30 million euro ($33.1 million)loan from Safilo’s top investor, Dutch investment fund HAL Holding.